BleuBleu/FamiStudio/Docs/docs/install.md

 ### Installation

 On MacOS, you will need to install the .NET 6.0 Runtime.
 Here are some direct download link from Microsoft.
 Pick the architecture that matches your hardware.
+Installing the correct version for your CPU is important as it will ensure the app runs natively on your Mac.

 * [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.19-macos-x64-installer) for x64 (Intel)
 * [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.19-macos-arm64-installer) for ARM64 (M1/M2)